ramez17khaled/StatChill/README.md

     git clone https://github.com/ramez17khaled/StatChill.git
     ```
 3. Execute the `installation.bat` for requirment installataion
+4. Update the R.exe OR Rscript.exe in the statchill.bat
-4. Execute the `StatChill.bat`  to run the software
+5. Execute the `StatChill.bat`  to run the software

 ## Input